qualiaMachine/ML_with_Amazon_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

 !ls
 ```

-    File downloaded: ./titanic_train.csv
+**Note**: You may need to hit refresh on the file explorer panel to the left to see this file.
+If you get any permission issues...

+* check that you have selected the appropriate policy for this notebook
+* check that your bucket has the appropriate policy permissions

-## 2. Check current size and storage costs of bucket
+#### Check the current size and storage costs of bucket
 It's a good idea to periodically check how much storage you have used in your bucket.
 You can do this from a Jupyter notebook in SageMaker by using the **Boto3** library, which is the AWS SDK for Python.
 This will allow you to calculate the total size of objects within a specified bucket.
-Here's how you can do it...

-### Step 1: Set up the S3 Client and Calculate Bucket Size

 The code below will calculate your bucket size for you.
 Here is a breakdown of the important pieces in the next code section: